Surface area: Ratio of surface areas of a sphere and cylinder of the same radius and height

 The discovery of this ratio is credited to Archimedes.

+Applications

 In chemistry

 Surface area of particles of different sizes.

 Surface area is important in chemical kinetics.
 Increasing the surface area of a substance generally increases the rate of a chemical reaction.
 For example, iron in a fine powder will combust, while in solid blocks it is stable enough to use in structures.
 For different applications a minimal or maximal surface area may be desired.

 In biology

 The inner membrane of the mitochondrion has a large surface area due to infoldings, allowing higher rates of cellular respiration (electron micrograph).

 The surface area of an organism is important in several considerations, such as regulation of body temperature and digestion.
 Animals use their teeth to grind food down into smaller particles, increasing the surface area available for digestion.
 The epithelial tissue lining the digestive tract contains microvilli, greatly increasing the area available for absorption.
 Elephants have large ears, allowing them to regulate their own body temperature.
 In other instances, animals will need to minimize surface area; for example, people will fold their arms over their chest when cold to minimize heat loss.

 The surface area to volume ratio (SA:V) of a cell imposes upper limits on size, as the volume increases much faster than does the surface area, thus limiting the rate at which substances diffuse from the interior across the cell membrane to interstitial spaces or to other cells.
 Indeed, representing a cell as an idealized sphere of radius r, the volume and surface area are, respectively, V = (4/3)πr^{3} and SA = 4πr^{2}.
 The resulting surface area to volume ratio is therefore 3/r.
 Thus, if a cell has a radius of 1 μm, the SA:V ratio is 3; whereas if the radius of the cell is instead 10 μm, then the SA:V ratio becomes 0.3.
 With a cell radius of 100, SA:V ratio is 0.03.
 Thus, the surface area falls off steeply with increasing volume.